jacamo-lang/jacamo-lang.github.io/_pages/projects.md

 permalink: /projects
 ---

+These are some of the current or past projects contributing, extending, or using JaCaMo.
+If you know of other projects, please let us know.

 | Project | Description | Keywords | Links |
 | -------- | ------- |------- |------- |
 | HyperAgents |  |  | [Site](https://project.hyperagents.org) [Ontology](https://ci.mines-stetienne.fr/hmas/core)